-How many times has a family member or friend told you to “be nice”?
-I can’t even begin to count how many times in my life someone has uttered those two words to me.
-I also can’t begin to count how many times I’ve ignored them.
+How many times has someone told you to “be nice”?
+I can’t begin to count how many times I’ve ignored this advice.
 But what if I told you that those two words may be the key to living a more fulfilling life?

 Well, it’s true.
-If you start to genuinely strive to be a kinder person, the world starts to look shiny and brand new.
+If you start to genuinely strive to be a nicer person, the world starts to look shiny and brand new.
 Kindness attracts new opportunities and people into your life that enrich your life experience.
-And you may just find that by being a kinder human being you experience a whole new level of happiness.
+And you may just find that by being a nicer human being you experience a whole new level of happiness.

-While it’s easy to say just be nicer, this article will give you actionable steps that you can take to be your kindest self starting today.
+While it’s easy to say just be nicer, this article will give you actionable steps that you can take to be your nicest self starting today.

 And let’s address the elephant in the room.
 We have all heard the statement, “Nice guys finish last”.
 Well, it turns out that’s not true either.